+5. Sign In if you want to take advantage of the site’s capabilities

 "Sign In” is for current AFS members.
 "Join AFS” is for joining AFS for the first time.
 (The "Sign In” link is on the top gold line of the home page, or any other page you’re on if you haven’t Signed In yet.)
 Once signed in, you will be taken to your personal Profile, and you can edit it, access all parts of the site, and post site content.
 For more on this topic, see FAQ: Membership--Join AFS/Sign In.

 Sign In to the site and click Member Services on the main menu; then click Membership Directory on the drop-down menu.
-Enter the last name of the person you're looking for in the Search field.
-Once the search returns results, hold your cursor over the retrieved name to see a small window containing a snap-shop of the person's profile, including links to message or view the complete profile.
+Enter your search terms.
+Once the search returns results, hold your cursor over a retrieved name to see a small window containing a snap-shop of the person's profile, including links to message or view the complete profile.
 Alternatively, you can click on the name to go straight to the member's profile.
 If the person has approved the display of this information, you will find his or her email address and other contact information on the "bio" tab in the member profile.

 7. How to contribute content